How Can I Check My Section 8 Status?

 Additional Resources and Support While Waiting

 While you're waiting for your Section 8 status, there are other resources available.
 These can provide additional support during this period.
+It's important to check and know your credit score so that you know you will be approved for housing once you get your Section 8 Voucher.

 You may want to look into other housing programs or community services available in your area.